 Cushing’s disease in dogs is caused when the hormone called cortisol is produced in very large amounts.
-In other words when adrenal glands overproduce cortisol and it started getting stored in the adrenal gland itself.
+In other words, when adrenal glands1 overproduce cortisol it starts getting stored in the adrenal gland itself.

 Adrenal glands are very important in humans, cats, and dogs.
-They are regulated by the pituitary gland.
-The pituitary gland is further regulated by the hypothalamus.
+They are regulated by the pituitary gland which is further regulated by the hypothalamus2.

 There are so many reasons behind the development of this Cushing disease in dogs.
-It might be due to pituitary tumors, adrenal gland tumors, and adrenal tumors.
+It might be due to pituitary tumours, adrenal gland tumours, and adrenal tumours.

 1. Common Types of Cushing’s Disease in Dogs

 Mostly Iatrogenic Cushing’s disease occurs naturally in dogs and cats.
 This crushing disease is more often in dogs as compared to cats.
-The two very common types of Cushing’s disease in dogs are categorized into two types:
+The two very common types of Cushing’s disease in dogs are:

 - Pituitary-dependent Cushing’s disease